“Garam masala is a slightly sweet, peppery, and pungent blend of spices. In Urdu, garam means ‘hot’ and masala means ‘mix of spices’.

 Place the chicken pieces in a glass bowl.
 Mix the oil, vinegar, garlic and spices together.
 Pour the marinade over the chicken pieces.
 Refrigerate several hours or overnight.
 Heat a large skillet over high heat.
 Add the marinaded chicken in small batches separating the pieces to cover the bottom of the skillet.
 Let brown, then turn over and cook until no longer pink inside.

-Place pieces of sweet potato, sun chokes, carrots, cauliflower, shallots in a bowl and drizzle with avocado oil.
+Place pieces of sweet potato, Jerusalem artichokes (sun chokes), carrots, cauliflower, shallots in a bowl and drizzle with avocado oil.
 Lay on parchment lined cookie sheet, sprinkle with salt and roast 425 degrees for 35 minutes.